ofekdeitch/cognitio-static/blog-posts/gold-silver-ratio-2021.md

 To put it simply, this ratio tells us how much silver it takes to buy an ounce of gold.
 A ratio of 2 means one ounce of gold would cost two ounces of silver.

+## Buying Gold and Silver

+There are several ways to diversify your portfolio with gold and silver.
+The most popular options are:

+- **Bullion Coins and Bars:** You can purchase physical gold and silver in the form of coins or bars from reputable dealers or mints.
+Look for products that have a high purity level and are widely recognized, such as American Gold Eagles or Canadian Silver Maple Leafs.
+Storing these metals securely is crucial to protect your investment.
+- **Gold and Silver ETFs:** You can invest in gold and silver through exchange-traded funds that track the price of these metals.
+ETFs provide a way to gain exposure to the precious metals market without holding physical assets.
+Some popular gold and silver ETFs include SPDR Gold Trust (GLD) and iShares Silver Trust (SLV).